 OVERVIEW

-The Division of Public Health Surveillance and Response (DPHSR) includes the GERMS-SA surveillance programme, the Epidemiology Support Unit (responsible for provincial epidemiology support and the national notifiable medical conditions) and the Outbreak Response Unit (ORU), responsible for the Emergency Operations Centre (EOC).
-Together, these three Units contribute significantly to national communicable disease surveillance and response efforts.
-Furthermore, these activities undergird and support the surveillance and research activities of the NICD centres.
+The division includes the GERMS-SA surveillance programme, the Provincial Epidemiology Support team responsible for providing provinces with epidemiological support, the national notifiable medical conditions (NMC) surveillance system overseeing the surveillance of notifiable medical conditions for South Africa, the Outbreak Response Unit (ORU) overseeing the Emergency Operations Centre (EOC) and the NICD clinical hotline is responsible for providing technical epidemiological support on public health emergency preparedness and response and provide clinical support, SAFETP and the Data to Health programs.
+Together, these Units contribute significantly to national communicable disease surveillance, preparedness and response efforts.
+Furthermore, these activities undergird and support the surveillance, response and research activities of the NICD centres.

 OBJECTIVES